AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Computing-the-Discrete-Continuously.md

 hylo[BinTreeFMap, #^2 &, Floor[Sqrt[#]] &][2532345]
 ```

 returns 1681.
 Though, what that means, I'll leave up to you.
-A more practical algorithm is the following simple algorithm which computes the leaves of a tree;
+A more practical algorithm is the following simple algorithm which computes the number of leaves in a tree;

 ```mathematica
 hylo[BinTreeFMap, FinFuse[1, 1 &, CantorUncurry[Plus]], # &][2532345]